laurosilvacom/Notes-A-Beginners-Guide-to-React-2020/12-Manage-state-in-a-React-Component-with-the-useState-hook.md

 - We need a place to put data that can change in our application, and we need to let React know when that state changes so it can update (or re-render) our app for us.

-- In React, state is associated to components and when the state changes, the component is updated.
+- In React, the state is associated with components and when the state changes, the component is updated.

 - To get access to this state and to update it, we use what is called a “React Hook” which allows us to call into React from within our component and let it know that we need to manage some state.